Naoki95957/mp3Splitting/README.md

 # mp3 file splitter
 This is a simple script that splits an mp3 file into seperate mp3s, with extra flags to set some metadata.
+It's main purpose is to split audio based on timelines found in YouTube video descriptions

 The only required arguments are the mp3 file and a 'config' file (which is responsible for timeline information).